1. Home>

 PronounSpanishEnglish

-Yome habría dormidoI would have slept
+Yome habría dormidoI would have fallen asleep

-te habrías dormidoyou would have slept
+te habrías dormidoyou would have fallen asleep

 Or use our app: